AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 ### Add The Target extension

+>[!NOTE] If you do not have a license for Adobe Target, you can skip this section

 **To add the extension**

 1. Click on the Catalog tab to see the _uninstalled_ extensions